Here's How Your Trade Phunware Inc. (PHUN) Aggressively Right Now

-Phunware Inc. (NASDAQ:PHUN) went down by -0.48% from its latest closing price compared to the recent 1-year high of $24.04.
-The company’s stock price has collected -12.18% of loss in the last five trading sessions.
+Phunware Inc. (NASDAQ:PHUN) went up by 4.53% from its latest closing price compared to the recent 1-year high of $24.04.
+The company’s stock price has collected 21.53% of gains in the last five trading sessions.
 Barron’s reported on 10/29/21 that Phunware Begins Accepting Bitcoin Payments.
 That’s Not Helping the Stock.

 Is It Worth Investing in Phunware Inc. (NASDAQ :PHUN) Right Now?